Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 We stress that the persistence is not simply coming from bright stars in the previous images, but the change in the diffuse background illumination level from the previous program.
 This greatly increases the affected area, particularly in A3 and B4.
 The decay time for A3 is particularly long.
 Observation 4 in 1181 shows a similar morphology of persistence incurred by a change in the background level relative to the previous program.

 We also see persistence in A3 in visits following wavefront sensing operations, creating a moderate-size ($\sim$100 pixel across) hexagonal image.
 While such sensing is common, the reference star is planned to fall on a consistent part of the chip.
-We hope that the frequent re-occurence of this signal will allow that area of the chip to be particularly well characterized.
-1180 observations 15 and 27 are affected by this.
+We suspect that the frequent re-occurence of this signal could allow that area of the chip to be particularly well characterized, but we have not attempted this.
+1180 observations 15 and 27, 1181 observation 9, 1286 observation 4, and 1287 visit 2 are affected by this.
+The chip used for wave-front sensing has since been changed, avoiding this issue entirely.

 We have also seen a case (1180 observation 18) in which a bright star happened to fall on the NIRCam field during the preceding MIRI observation, even though NIRCam was not being used in parallel.
 NIRCam is typically left open to the sky when not used.
 One can see the imprint of the whole MIRI dither pattern, as well as the trail when the telescope slewed away from the field.